Take a look at this super simple way to work out the many health benefits of the food you eat...

 Take a look at this simple way to work out the benefits of your food...
-We've all laid on our back gazing up at cloud-dappled blue skies, only to conjure a cloud unicorn galloping across the skies or that fluffy white Formula1 car zooming across our view.
+We've all laid on our back gazing up at cloud-dappled blue skies, only to conjure a cloud unicorn galloping across the skies or that fluffy white Formula 1 car zooming across our view.
 But have you ever tried looking at food in a different way?

 It turns out there is a good reason to do so.
 Many of the foods we eat look like the body parts that they benefit.
-We've all heard the age old adage "eat carrots to help you see in the dark” – it's true, carrots are packed with beta-carotene, an essential precursor for vitamin A. Vitamin A is essential for healthy eyes, a lack of it can lead to cataracts and macular degeneration which can lead to blurred vision and sight loss.
+We've all heard the age old adage "eat carrots to help you see in the dark" - well, it's true!
+Carrots are packed with beta-carotene, an essential precursor for vitamin A. Vitamin A is essential for healthy eyes and a lack of it can lead to cataracts and macular degeneration resulting in blurred vision and sight loss.

 Fresh celery is an excellent source of vitamin-K which helps increase bone mass by promoting osteotropic (or bone building) activity.
 In addition to these bone-specific benefits, celery packs other important minerals and vitamins, too, like Vitamin A and potassium.
 Celery also has lots of fibre which helps healthy digestion as well.

 Kidney beans provide many of nutritional qualities that help keep your kidneys happy and healthy.
 They are:

 high in a variety of amino acids